silicon-ninja/University/README.md

 # College Labs
-This Repository contains all the Labs and assignments from 5th Semester - .
+This Repository contains all the Labs and assignments from 5th Semester - 8th Semester .

 ### 5th Semester (Done)
 This Semester Contains Labs for,